Auction Guide

 When the hammer falls, you have exchanged contracts and have entered a legally binding sale.

-If you are the winning bidder, you will need to complete the Memorandum of Sale and pay your deposit and fees.
+If you are the winning bidder, you will need to pay your deposit and fees.

 If a property fails to reach its reserve and it is not sold in the room, you can speak with a member of the Auction team to express an interest.
 It may be possible to negotiate a sale after the auction, which would proceed under normal auction rules.